Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

   python test.py --zero_shot
   ```

-- For testing performance of the results of Train-from-scratch, Linear-probe, or Fine-tune, use the following commands please:
+- For testing the performance of the results of Train-from-scratch, Linear-probe, or Fine-tune, use the following commands please:
   ```bash
   python test.py --model_pth 'results/train-from-scratch-best.pth'